dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 - Definition: A research gap is an area where existing studies are insufficient, contradictory, or non-existent.
 - Importance: Addressing a gap adds value to your research and advances knowledge in your field.
 - A research gap is an unexplored or under-explored area in existing literature or data.
 It shows where more investigation is needed, helping researchers create meaningful contributions (Miles, 2017).
+- Think of it like a missing puzzle piece in knowledge-you're not repeating old work, you're bridging what's unknown.

 A research gap is simply a space in existing knowledge — something that hasn’t been studied enough, has conflicting results, or lacks updated data.
 In other words, it’s a question that still needs an answer.
 Identifying and addressing a research gap doesn’t just make your paper stronger; it helps move your entire field forward.